pwa-builder/pwabuilder-blog/src/posts/pwa-inking.md

 <iframe title="GIF of the pwa-inking component working" src="https://giphy.com/embed/gfrRt9TzYCv24qaoCl" width="480" height="308" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/gfrRt9TzYCv24qaoCl">via GIPHY</a></p>
 There are many ways to enable inking on the web, but they all involve their challenges to set up.
 Do you need to support 2D drawing or 3D rendering?
 How will you minimize rendering latency?
 How should the drawing respond to browser events like window resizing, tab switching, or zooming?
 What kinds of input do you want to handle?
 What do you want to do with a finished drawing?

 The [PWABuilder](https://pwabuilder.com/) team built a solution that enables a basic inking experience for the modern web and addresses the above considerations.
-We are excited to announce the 1.0 version of [pwa-inking](https://github.com/pwa-builder/pwa-inking) is now available!
+We are excited to announce the 1.0 version of [the pwa-inking component](https://github.com/pwa-builder/pwa-inking) is now available!

 ### pwa-inking is a web component that

 - Uses a desynchronized 2D HTML canvas.
-- Optimizes canvas redraws through the [requestAnimationFrame()](https://docs.w3cub.com/dom/window/requestanimationframe/) and [requestIdleCallback()](https://w3c.github.io/requestidlecallback/) functions.
+- Optimizes canvas redraws through [the requestAnimationFrame() api](https://docs.w3cub.com/dom/window/requestanimationframe/) and [the requestIdleCallback() api](https://w3c.github.io/requestidlecallback/) functions.
 - Resizes and refocuses with the browser.
 - Supports pointer (mouse, touch, and pen) events.
 - Offers 4 inking experiences: pen, pencil, highlighter, and eraser.